kylealwyn/apollo-typescript-starter/readme.md

     npm install
     ```

-1. Setup Postgres
+1. Next, ensure your local Postgres database is up and running.
 Once configured, place your connection url in a `.env` file at the root of the repo.
 These variables will be automatically assigned to process.env when the application boots through [dotenv](https://github.com/motdotla/dotenv).
 Your .env file should look something like this:

     ```
     DATABASE_URL=postgres://localhost/books